UX701

 Treatment Mechanism: Deliver transgene to produce normally functioning ATP7B protein

-Wilson disease: Inability to maintain normal copper levels leads to neurologic signs and symptoms and liver disease
+Wilson disease: Inability to maintain normal copper levels leads to hepatic, neurologic and/or psychiatric problems

 Evaluating UX701 to properly metabolize copper in tissues and organs

-UX701 is an investigational AAV9 gene therapy designed to deliver a modified form of the ATP7B gene, which is otherwise too large to package in an AAV vector.
-Preclinical studies demonstrated reduced liver copper accumulation, increased ceruloplasmin levels and improved liver pathology following administration of UX701.
+UX701 (rivunatpagene miziparvovec) is an investigational AAV9 gene therapy designed to deliver stable expression of the ATP7B copper transporter following a single intravenous infusion.
+It has been shown in preclinical studies to normalize copper trafficking and excretion from the body.
 Ultragenyx has initiated the seamless Cyprus2+ Phase 1/2/3 study of a single intravenous infusion of UX701 in Wilson disease.
 UX701 leverages Ultragenyx’s Pinnacle PCL™ Platform.

 UX701 was granted Orphan Drug Designation in the United States and European Union and Fast Track Designation in the United States.